 When the employment of a student ends, the student is also no longer a worker.
 In that case, the student no longer enjoys the protection of art.
 45 of the Treaty and is no longer entitled to study finance.
 However, under certain conditions it is possible for a student to retain his or her status as a worker.

 The European Union directive 2004/38/EG determines that the status of worker can be retained, if the job is lost involuntarily (click here to read the directive, see article 7).
 This is the case when the student gets fired or a limited time contract does not get extended.
 The only condition that the student must comply with is that the student must register at the unemployment office (UWV) and start looking for new employment immediately.
 In that case, the student will retain the status of worker for at least 6 months.
 This should be sufficient time to find a new job and continue to enjoy study finance.
+It is therefore very important that European students who receives student finance, should they lose their job, they immediately register as a job seeker with the UWV.
+This can easily be done online and there are no costs or obligations for doing so.

 Someone who is involuntarily unemployed and decides to follow vocational training to increase his or her job prospects may also retain the status of worker for the duration of the studies.